taocpp/PEGTL/doc/Control-Hooks.md

 - Else `C< R >::apply()` is called with the begin and end of the matched input, and the current state arguments.

+The included class `tao::pegtl::tracer` in `<tao/pegtl/contrib/tracer.hpp>` gives a pratical example that can be used as control class to debug grammars.
+When an instance of class `tao::pegtl::trace_state` is used as single state in a parsing run with the tracer-control then the debug output contains a line number and rule number as additional information.

 ## Exception Throwing

-The `raise()`-control-hook-function *must* throw an exception.
+The `raise()`-control-hook-function **must** throw an exception.
 For most parts of the PEGTL the exception class is irrelevant and any user-defined data type can be thrown by a user-defined control hook.

 The `try_catch` rule only catches exceptions of type `tao::pegtl::parse_error`!

 When custom exception types are used then `try_catch_type` must be used with the custom exception class that they are supposed to catch as first template argument.

-## Debugging and Tracing

-For debugging a grammar and tracing exactly what happens during a parsing run, the control class methods `start()`, `success()` and `failure()` can be used.
-In addition, `apply()` and `apply0()` can be used to see which actions are invoked.

-The included class `tao::pegtl::tracer` in `<tao/pegtl/contrib/tracer.hpp>` gives a pratical example that can be used as control class to debug grammars.
-When an instance of class `tao::pegtl::trace_state` is used as single state in a parsing run with the tracer-control then the debug output contains a line number and rule number as additional information.

 ## Advanced Control